 UDSA complies with all applicable pronouncements of GASB.
 The operations of UDSA are presented as an enterprise fund following the accrual basis of accounting in order to recognize the flow of economic resources.
 Revenues are recognized in the period in which they are earned and expenses are recognized in the period in which they are incurred.
-The basic financial statements and the notes to the financial statements cover the period from inception July 29, 2013 through December 31, 2013.
+The basic financial statements and the notes to the financial statements cover the year ended December 31, 2014 and the period from July 29, 2013 (inception) through December 31, 2013.